Invariant Curves and the Variational Structure in Tubular Origami Dynamical Systems: NUMERICAL EXPERIMENTS

 We performed numerical experiments on symplectic dynamical systems governed by the mappings $\mathbf{M} = \mathbf{f}_3 \circ \mathbf{f}_2 \circ \mathbf{f}_1$ and $\mathbf{M} = \mathbf{f}_3 \circ (\mathbf{g}_2 \circ \mathbf{f}_2) \circ \mathbf{f}_1 \circ (\mathbf{g}_0 \circ \mathbf{f}_0)$, which correspond to the origami modules shown in Fig.~\ref{fig:examples_of_modules}.
 As discussed in Sec.~\ref{sec:inv}, by appropriately tuning the geometric parameters, these systems can be designed to realize both twist systems, in which the frequency function $\xi(I)$ is monotonic, and nontwist systems, in which $\xi(I)$ exhibits local extrema.
 Although candidate parameter sets can be identified numerically from the profile of $\xi(I)$, inappropriate choices of edge lengths may result in self-intersections or geometric collapse.
 Therefore, throughout this study, we selected parameters that ensure physically admissible, non-self-intersecting origami configurations near elliptic fixed points.

 We first present numerical results for the twist system characterized by a monotonic frequency, as shown in Fig.~\ref{fig:origami_xi_profile_1}.
 The corresponding phase diagrams are displayed in Fig.~\ref{fig:numerical_result_1}.
-Our results demonstrate that as the number of modules $N$ increases, the phase space becomes densely filled with invariant curves.
+The numerical results suggest that, as the number of modules $N$ increases, large regions of the plotted phase space are occupied by apparently invariant curves.
 For sufficiently large $N$, these invariant curves remain, although they are slightly deformed from the integrable limit.
-This behavior supports the global stability properties predicted by the KAM theorem.
+This behavior is consistent with the KAM-type persistence of nonresonant invariant curves under small perturbations.

 A closer inspection of Fig.~\ref{fig:numerical_result_1} reveals a strong correspondence between the phase-space structure and the theoretical frequency profile.
 For large module numbers, such as $N=300$ and $3000$, the center of the primary elliptic island is located at $I \approx 0.2572$, in excellent agreement with the zero-frequency condition $\xi(I)=0$ predicted by the theoretical curve in Fig.~\ref{fig:origami_xi_profile_1}.
 For smaller values of $N$, where the discrete system experiences stronger perturbative effects, the fixed-point shifts slightly away from this theoretical value; nevertheless, it remains near the predicted location.
 More fundamentally, in this origami-based system, physically realizable foldable regions correspond predominantly to neighborhoods of vanishing frequency.
 This observation provides a clear design principle: by tuning the geometric parameters to control the profile of $\xi(I)$, one can effectively engineer the location of stable, foldable domains in phase space.